 Breastfeeding is the most natural and beneficial method of feeding your baby, but it isn’t always easy and you may need help getting started.
 Additionally, for women expecting a complicated delivery, a premature infant, or for those with maternal medical conditions, they may have questions about safety and options for breastfeeding.
-The lactation consultants and lactation medicine physicians at UR Medicine’s Breastfeeding Program are available to help every mother feel more comfortable with her decisions on how to feed her baby.
+The lactation consultants and lactation medicine physicians at UR Medicine’s Breastfeeding Program are available to help every parent feel more comfortable with decisions on how to feed baby.

 Benefits of Breastfeeding

-The American Academy of Pediatrics (AAP) recommends that mothers breastfeed exclusively for the first six months of their baby’s life, and continue in combination with the introduction of complementary foods until 12 months.
+The American Academy of Pediatrics (AAP) recommends that parents breastfeed exclusively for the first six months of their baby’s life, and continue in combination with the introduction of complementary foods until 12 months.
 The nutritional benefits to your baby are undisputed, as breast milk is full of nutrients and antibodies known to protect against viruses and bacteria that can lead to respiratory illnesses, ear infections, gastrointestinal diseases, and allergies including asthma, eczema, and atopic dermatitis.

-Mothers also benefit from breastfeeding as it releases a hormone that speeds the contraction of your uterus to its pre-pregnancy size, and lowers your risk of breast, uterine, and endometrial cancers.
+Parents also benefit from breastfeeding as it releases a hormone that speeds the contraction of your uterus to its pre-pregnancy size, and lowers your risk of breast, uterine, and endometrial cancers.
 Other benefits include an undeniable emotional connection with your baby and the added bonus of burning calories, so you shed your pregnancy weight faster.

 Breastfeeding is even more important for premature infants or infants with medical conditions where there may be additional benefits to them for improving healing and reducing infection risks.

 Challenges of Breastfeeding